-Kevin McLaughlinGeorge Hazard Crooker University Professor of English, Professor of Comparative Literature, Professor of German Studies, Dean of the Faculty
+Kevin McLaughlinGeorge Hazard Crooker University Professor of English, Professor of Comparative Literature, Dean of the Faculty

 McLaughlin was named Dean of the Faculty in 2011.
 He has been the recipient of research grants and fellowships from the National Endowment for the Humanities, the Fulbright Program and the Deutscher Akademischer Austauschdienst.
 He is the author of three books, Writing in Parts: Imitation and Exchange in 19th-Century Literature (Stanford UP, 1995); Paperwork: Literature and Mass Mediacy in the Age of Paper (U of Penn P, 2005); and Poetic Force: Poetry after Kant (Stanford UP, 2014).
 McLaughlin is also the co-translator with Howard Eiland of Walter Benjamin's Arcades Project (Harvard UP, 1999).